 First Unitarian Church Governance

 First Unitarian is a self-governing, collective, democratic congregation of our members which are governed by Congregation adopted by-laws.
-The Congregation gathers for an annual meeting each year, typically the third Sunday in January.
+The Congregation gathers for an annual meeting each year, typically the last Sunday in January.

 The elected Board of Directors represents the Congregation and conducts the business of the Congregation, subject to the authority granted under our Bylaws.
 The Board governs through Board policies and acts on behalf of the Congregation’s mission.
 The Senior Minister serves as our spiritual, programmatic, and administrative leader.
 Our organizational structure is illustrated here.

 The main issues of governance are reserved for the Congregation including approving Church Bylaws, electing the Board, adopting the Church budget, and the call of the Senior Minister.
 The Congregation also elects members to serve on the:

 The Board establishes goals, adopts policies, and delegates authority to the Senior Minister for the operations and programs of the Church.
 The Senior Minister serves as head of staff.
 The management of the Church operations is shared between staff through the Senior Minister and the Board, with areas of responsibility changing from time to time by mutual agreement.
 At the start of the fiscal year, the Board and the Senior Minister develop goals and priorities for the ministry of the Church.